toolsallegory/allegory-public/README.md

 **Allegory Digital Wallet** works like Apple Wallet, but for insurance.
 Upload your existing policy, get an instant quote, and bind immediately.

-**CoverCrush by Allegory** grades your current insurance, compares it against over 47,329 real policies, and helps you buy cheaper coverage through AI-powered price comparison.
+**CoverCrush by Allegory** grades your current insurance, compares it against thousands of real policies, and helps you buy cheaper coverage through AI-powered price comparison.

 **Allegory ChatBot** offers zero-friction conversational insurance.
 Answer questions, get a quote, and bind immediately without leaving the conversation.